m2mtech/flysystem-stream-wrapper/README.md

 ]);
 ```

-### Problems with Visibility
+### Handling Visibility Issues

-Some adaptors seem to throw an exception when visibility is used.
-To be able to use such adaptors, tell the stream wrapper to ignore them, e.g.:
+Some adaptors might throw exceptions when dealing with visibility.
+If you encounter such issues, configure the stream wrapper to bypass them:

 ```php
 FlysystemStreamWrapper::register('fly', $filesystem, [